CloudCannon/Academy/_posts/2017-02-06-control-flow-statements-in-liquid.md

 ## Case statement

-In this final example, we'll output an icon indicating the cupcake's rating.
+Let's output an icon indicating the cupcake's rating.
 The icons we have are named `sick.png`, `unhappy.png`, `ok.png`, `happy.png` and `super_happy.png`.

-One way to do this would be with if statements which would look something like this.
+One way to do this would be with if statements which would look something like this:

 {% raw %}
 ~~~html